South Norfolk food waste collections

 Even small amounts make a difference.
 The best thing we can do with food is enjoy it, but some waste is unavoidable, like banana skins, tea bags and vegetable peelings, all of which can be recycled.
 In fact, just one banana skin can generate enough electricity to charge a mobile phone twice!

-Garden waste is processed differently and cannot include food waste.
+Garden waste and food waste are collected and processed differently, so food waste cannot be placed in your garden waste bin.
 Food waste must be collected separately to comply with regulations and ensure its properly recycled.

 We encourage everyone to reduce waste where possible.
 Visit the Food Savvy website for tips and resources.